Quantum autoencoders using mixed reference states: Results

+\textbf{Investigation of different $p_r$.} The introduction of mixed states aims to bring in appropriate entropy for recovering different states.
+Intuitively, high-rank states with high entropy and low QAE-pure bounds require more entropy for recovery, i.e., a low $p_r$.
+Recall that each state has its inner structure, and can be characterized by a QAE-pure bound~\cite{ma2023compression}.
+Initially, we tested $Q_{\text{pure}}^{\text{bound}}$ but found that its value does not align well with $p_r^{\text{grid}}$, and their performance regarding $\mathcal{F}d$ exhibits a significant gap.
+Subsequently, we find the square of $Q_{\text{pure}}^{\text{bound}}$ aligns more closely with $p_r^{\text{grid}}$, and their decoding fidelities are comparably close.
+Hence, we propose a second strategy (marked as \emph{bound}) for setting $p_r$ by leveraging the QAE-pure bound of the initial state $\rho_0$, and we have $p_r^{\rm bound}=(Q_{\rm pure} ^{\rm bound}(\rho_0))^2$.

-where $I$ denotes the $d$-dimensional identity matrix and the value of $p_0$ controls the purity of the initial states.
-By simple computation, we find that states with high $p_0$ have a high QAE-pure bound.
-When taking the reference states as $\rho_{\rm{ref}}=\rho_{\rm mix}$, we observe that the best $p_r$ found by means of grid search (i.e., $p_r^{\rm grid}$) tends to be the value of $p_0$.
-Recall $p_r^{\rm grid}$ is close to the square of the QAE-pure bound for thermal states and Werner states.
-We compare two strategies of setting $p_r$, including $p_r^{\rm grid}=p_0$ and $p_r^{\rm bound}=[Q_{\rm pure}^{\rm bound}(\rho_0)]^2$, with their values and associated decoding fidelities in the same figure with two scales.
-Judging from Fig. \ref{fig:fitting_haar}, the two curves are close to each other with increasing $p_0$.
+To validate our conjecture that the optimal $p_r^{\rm grid}$ tends to approach the square of the QAE-pure bound, we compare the two strategies, with their actual values of $p_r$ and the associated decoding fidelity $\mathcal{F}_{\rm d}$ in one figure.
+From the results in Fig.~\ref{fig:fitting-thermal}, Fig.~\ref{fig:fitting-werner}, it is clear that $p_r^{\rm grid}$ has the same trend as $p_r^{\rm bound}$, and their decoding fidelities are close to each other under different parameters.
+For states in the form of $\rho(p_0)$, we observe that the best $p_r$ found using the \emph{grid} strategy (i.e., $p_r^{\rm grid}$) tends to be approaching $p_0$.
+The comparison of the two strategies (\emph{grid} vs \emph{bound}) regrading $p_r$ and $\mathcal{F}_{\rm d}$ is summarized in Fig.~\ref{fig:fitting_haar}.
+The two curves are close to each other with increasing $p_0$.
 The decoding fidelities for the two strategies of setting $p_r$ achieve similar values.

-Under the strategy of $p_r=p_r^{\rm guess}$, we further compare the performance of QAE-qmi under different $\rm w$, with results shown in Appendix C. The drop of decoding fidelity when $p_0$ approaches one reveals that $\Phi=0.5(J_{\rm{pure}}+J_{\rm{qmi}})$ hinders the compression of quantum states with high $p_0$.
-To better display this, we provide the training performance of QAE-qmi with $\rm w=0.5$ and $\rm w=0.99$ in Fig. \ref{fig:highpure-2qubit} for 2-qubit states and Fig. \ref{fig:highpure-4qubit} for 4-qubit states.
-For states with high purities, training with $\Phi=0.5(J_{\rm{pure}}+J_{\rm{qmi}})$ might lead to fluctuation of decoding fidelity, which can be avoided by reducing the ratio of $J_{\rm{qmi}}$.